OpenLLM-France/Lit-Claire/hf_files/Claire-Falcon-7B-0.1/README.md

 Long conversations were truncated at a maximum of 2048 tokens.
 Where possible, they were split between speaker turns.

-Claire-7B-0.1 was trained on 1 A100 80GB for about 50 GPU hours.
+Claire-7B-0.1 was trained on 1 A100 80GB GPU for about 50 GPU hours.

 Hyperparameters were the following:
 | **Hyperparameter** | **Value**  |